Skip to content

 4. Double-check all measurements to ensure accuracy before cutting or installing any materials.

-5. Use a level to confirm that the frame is installed straight and aligned properly with the walls and ceiling.
+5. Use a level to confirm that the frame is installed straight and appropriately aligned with the walls and ceiling.

-6. Allow for additional clearance space around the frame to accommodate protruding elements or trim.
+6. Allow additional clearance space around the frame to accommodate protruding elements or trim.

-7. Take into account any future upgrades or modifications that may impact the placement or size of the frame.
+7. Consider any future upgrades or modifications that may impact the placement or size of the frame.

 Some of the top simulator retailers suggest building your golf simulator frame using Electrical Metal Tube (EMT) or Polyvinyl Chloride Pipes (PVC).
-We couldn’t disagree with that approach more.
-Metal pipes dent, bend and don’t provide much stability and structure.
+We couldn’t disagree more with that approach.
+Metal pipes dent and bend and don’t provide much stability and structure.
 What’s more, the ball will ricochet dangerously off of them.
-Likewise, PVC pipes can shatter and you risk broken plastic flying everywhere.
-Plus, when you use pipes, attaching the screen and padding is difficult and adjusting your screen is even harder.
-At aceindoorgolf.com, one of the industry’s largest golf simulators manufacturers and retailers, we recommend using 2x4 lumber to build your screen frame.
+Likewise, PVC pipes can shatter, and you risk broken plastic flying everywhere.
+Plus, attaching the screen and padding is difficult when you use pipes, and adjusting your screen is even more challenging.
+At aceindoorgolf.com, one of the industry’s largest golf simulator manufacturers and retailers, we recommend using 2x4 lumber to build your screen frame.
 The result will be a durable, stable, and safe frame that will last for years to come.

 Needed Parts